darioielardi/twirk/CONTRIBUTING.md

 Issues are also a good place to present experience reports or requests for new features.

-If you'd like to make changes to Twirp, read on:
+If you'd like to make changes to twirk, read on:

 ## Setup Requirements ##